Experience reports from the FWJ in the Biological Psychology working group

 Why did you decide to do a Voluntary Scientific Year?

 Even while I was still at school, I had the desire to pursue my studies in a scientific direction in order to work in science in the future.
-The FWJ in biological psychology was the perfect opportunity to familiarise myself with everyday scientific life, different areas and interesting people.
-This gave me the opportunity to think about my exact choice of degree programme for another year and at the same time gain an insight into the potential world of work.
+The FWJ in biological psychology gave me the perfect opportunity to get to know everyday scientific life, different areas and interesting people.
+This gave me the opportunity to think about my exact choice of degree programme for another year and at the same time gain an insight into the possible world of work.

 Where are you employed and what are your areas of responsibility?